Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint35-mid/index.md

 ---
 title: Sprint 35 - Jackalope
 date: 2025-07-07
-description: Sprint report for Sprint 35
+description: Sprint report for Sprint 35 Mid
 ---

-# Sprint 35 - Jackalope
+# Sprint 35 Mid - Jackalope

 ![A mounted taxidermy jackalope, a mythical creature with the body of a rabbit and antlers like a deer, displayed on a wooden plaque against a white and metal background.](jackalopeStuffed.jpg)